 Plann users can get even more useful information with Plann’s advanced Instagram analytics.
 Just open up Plann and tap Performance.

-Your top posts show you what content your fans respond most to.
+You’ll be able to see your top posts to see what content your fans respond most to.
 Your top hashtag sets show you how they find you.
 With those two data points, you can quickly get a clear picture of what your fans are most interested in and searching for.

 3) More technically-inclined users can also take a look at Facebook and Google Analytics.
 Facebook and Google are both notorious for knowing way too much about anyone who even gets near their platforms.